ngreth/Data-Analytics-Portfolio/README.md

-# Data-Analyst-Portfolio
+# Nolan Greth's Data-Analyst-Portfolio

-I am an aspiring data analyst with a strong analytical background.
-This portfolio serves to show my Python and SQL skills that are applicable to data analytics and data science.
+As a Data Analyst, this portfolio showcases my skills that are applicable to data analytics and data science.